LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The characterisation methodology is modified and adapted from Crescentini, Gibiino and Piero [@CSG22], as their approaches are focused towards the analysis of analogue Hall sensors.
 Direct transmission is not possible, as their methods are specially tailored to these sensors.
 This includes measuring the analogue bias currents and raw sensor output voltages, which are not accessible with these digital-only sensors.
-Adaptations are therefore necessary to extend the characterisation to the choosen digital sensors \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv}.
+Adaptations are therefore necessary to extend the characterisation to the choosen digital sensors listed in Table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv}.

 ## Evaluation Sensor Setup